Custom Properties and Super Properties

 - In-app dialog/guide: If results = 0 then show dialog with tips on updating search criteria.
 If too many results, show dialog with tips, links to our knowledge base.

-- Gainsight PX again would provide customer with deep analytics around not only how many searches were conducted but how many return with low results, high results to inform the product team on how they may want to better design the search algorithm or expose filters better.
+- Gainsight PX again would provide your team with deep analytics around not only how many searches were conducted but how many return with low results, high results to inform your product team on how you may want to better design the search algorithm or expose filters better.

 Super properties (aka Global Context)

-Super properties/Global Context gives product teams the ability to “set the stage” or "change the set" for subsequent incoming events collected by the PX tag (page views, link clicks, button clicks).
+Super properties/Global Context gives product teams the ability to “set the stage” or "switch the set" for subsequent incoming events collected by the PX tag (page views, link clicks, button clicks).

 Example Use Case 1

 A Project Management tool is using PX to track data (Page views, Link clicks, and Button clicks).
 Users of the PM tool can log in and specify which project they are working on (Project A, Project B, and Project Z).